TouhtarianC/Projet_DE_Itineraire_navigo/README.md

 ### Step 1: Geographic Selection of POI & Restaurant & Hosting, Trail
-Based on trip zone criteria, get from SQL DB all concerned points
+Based on trip zone criteria, get from SQL DB all concerned points User may specify city name or a zip code, either cases, the search of points is based on zip codes

 To find close interesting points to the trip zone, we request "villes voisines" API.
 Example: